boertel/blog/_posts/2014-10-30-travelbook.md

 - a map with markers where photos were taken
 - a timeline: one page per day
 - a slideshow for the photos
-- a way to generate blocks of photos
+- a way to generate blocks of photos (auto resizing depending on the photo sizes and number of photos per block)

-And then I will see how it goes from that.
+### None-mandatory features

+- a "day" generator.
+Edit manually a JSON file is enough.
+- email webhook.
+I wanted to be able to create a "day", by sending emails with photos
+- internationalization, my audience will be mostly French.
+English people will have to satisfy themself with the photos.

 ## What I like about this project?

-I was able to try [React](https://github.com/facebook/react) since I has been pleasantly surprised (I was expecting something horrible), the next step is to update the code to use their [Flux](https://github.com/facebook/flux) architecture.
+I was able to try [React](https://github.com/facebook/react).
+Usually for most of frameworks I try, I'm expecting the worth but I have been pleasantly surprised.
+The next step is to update the code with Facebook [Flux](https://github.com/facebook/flux) architecture.

-Another new service/framework that I wanted to test was [MapBox](https://www.mapbox.com) but I was confused with their [JavaScript SDK]() that is a layer on top of [Leaflet](http://leafletjs.com/).
-I need to spend more time reading the documentation and understand the different notions (`Feature`, `Layer`, `Marker`, etc.).
-I'll use it and try to [grok](http://en.wikipedia.org/wiki/Grok)[^1] the SDK.
+Another new service/framework I wanted to test was [MapBox](https://www.mapbox.com).
+I was confused with their [JavaScript SDK](https://www.mapbox.com/mapbox.js/api/v2.1.4/) (layer on top of [Leaflet](http://leafletjs.com/)).
+I need to spend more time reading the documentation and understand the different notions (`Feature`, `Layer`, `Marker`, etc.) in order to grok[^1] it.

-The temporal notion of the website allows me to revive my vacation by sorting my photos one day at a time and also keep improving the website piece by piece.
+And for a none-technical point of view, the temporal notion of the website allows me to relive my vacation by sorting my photos one day at a time (I was too lazy to make the whole trip at once) and also keep improving the website piece by piece.

-And most importantly, it's accessible to my friends and family.
+And most importantly, it's accessible to a vast majority of my friends and family (compare to my others projects).

 ## What's next?

-I would like to see the current project as the frontend part and then create a backend where I could create a "day" with an user interface.
-It may wait my next trip.
+Besides small [bugs and improvements](https://github.com/boertel/travelbook/issues) I can/need to do, I would like to create a backend where I could create a "day" with an user interface and keep the current project for the frontend part.
+It may wait my next long trip.

 #### Footnotes:

-[^1]: Yes, I'm reading [*Stranger in a Strange Land*](http://en.wikipedia.org/wiki/Stranger_in_a_Strange_Land) while writing this post.
+[^1]: [en.wikipedia.org/wiki/Grok](http://en.wikipedia.org/wiki/Grok), I'm reading [*Stranger in a Strange Land*](http://en.wikipedia.org/wiki/Stranger_in_a_Strange_Land) while writing this post.